wallace-aph/macos-remove-stoplights/README.md

 Select Graphite theme in system menu

 Tested on El Capitan & Sierra (make backups anyways!)
+I have heard it may not work on Yosemite.